Welcome! Click here to pre-purchase your Inn of the Mountain Gods experiences:

 Located at Inn of the Mountain Gods

-Designed by famous golf-course architect Ted Robinson, the Inn of the Mountain Gods Resort Championship Golf Course has the best views of any golf course in New Mexico.
-Ranked as one of the top casino golf courses by Golf Digest, it features beautiful fast-breaking greens and an island fairway that offers plenty of challenges but a rewarding experience for golfers of all skill levels.
-Golf rates consider the day of the week, time of day, weather, and golfer demand for dynamic custom rates catered to each player.
+Designed by famous golf-course architect Ted Robinson, the Inn of the Mountain Gods Resort Championship Golf Course offers some of the best views of any golf course in New Mexico.
+This course features beautiful fast-breaking greens and an island fairway with plenty of challenges — but provides a rewarding experience for golfers of all skill levels.

-Zipline Above Inn of the Mountain Gods
+Apache eagle ziprider at Inn of the Mountain Gods in New Mexico.

 Where: 287 Carrizo Canyon Road, Mescalero

-Contact: 1-800-545-9011
+Contact: 575-464-7957

 Located at Inn of the Mountain Gods

-Get the finest views of the Inn of the Mountain Gods with a soaring adventure on the Apache Eagle Ziprider.
-Measuring 2,668 feet in length and reaching speeds of up to 55 miles per hour, the Apache Eagle Ziprider is one of the most thrilling experiences in southern New Mexico.
-And most importantly, riders can enjoy the experience with a friend thanks to optional side-by-side ziplines.
-For even more thrills, visit the Apache Wind Rider ZipTour at Ski Apache.
+Get the finest views of the Inn of the Mountain Gods with a soaring adventure on the Apache Eagle Ziprider, one of the best things to do in New Mexico in June (or any other time) for thrill-seekers.
+Measuring 2,668 feet in length and reaching speeds of up to 55 miles per hour, the attraction is definitely one of the most thrilling experiences in southern New Mexico.

-DAY OF RECREATION AT PILLOW’S FUNTRACKERS
+DAY OF PLAY AT PILLOW’S FUNTRACKERS

 Kids driving go karts.